-- 7.1 Brookvale Primary School recognises that some children need early help and support services and is committed to the early identification of such needs. - 7.2 In order to best support our children and families, Brookvale Primary School will participate fully in the Early Intervention/CAF process and will take on the role of Lead Professional where appropriate. - 7.3 The recognised method of providing early intervention in Halton is the multi-agency Common Assessment Framework (CAF) process.
+7.1 Brookvale Primary School recognises that some children need early help and support services and is committed to the early identification of such needs.
+Providing help early is more effective in promoting the welfare of children than reacting later when concerns have escalated.

+- 7.2 The recognised method of providing early intervention in Halton is the multi-agency Common Assessment Framework (CAF) process.
 CAF is a four-step process whereby staff can identify a child's needs early, assess those needs holistically, deliver coordinated services and review progress.
-The CAF is designed to be used when: - A member of staff is worried about how well a child is progressing (e.g. concerns about their health, development, welfare, behaviour, progress in learning or any other aspect of their wellbeing) - A child or their parent/carer, raises a concern with a member of staff - A child's needs are unclear, or broader than the member of staff's service can address - 7.4 The process is entirely voluntary and informed consent of parents or young person, where they are able to provide consent, is mandatory.
-Brookvale Primary School recognises that should a family not provide consent, this may require a review of the Level of Need as refusal to provide consent may increase the risk to the child and subsequent consultation with ICART (Integrated Contact and Referral Team) would be required. - 7.5 The Early Intervention Locality Teams in Halton develop and maintain strong links to universal services, offer named link workers to key services, offer direct family support and offer support, advice and guidance to professionals.
-The locality teams are located in Widnes and Runcorn. - 7.6 Contact should be made with a worker located within the Children's Social Care ICART for advice and support around the CAF process and for help to identify the most appropriate support services for a family's identified needs.
+The CAF is designed to be used when: - A member of staff is worried about how well a child is progressing (e.g. concerns about their health, development, welfare, behaviour, progress in learning or any other aspect of their wellbeing) - A child or their parent/carer, raises a concern with a member of staff - A child's needs are unclear, or broader than the member of staff's service can address - 7.3 All staff in school will be alert to the potential need for early help for a child who: - is disabled and has specific additional needs - has special educational needs (whether or not they have a statutory Education, Health and Care Plan) - is a young carer - is showing signs of being drawn into anti-social or criminal behaviour, including gang involvement and association with organised crime groups - is frequently missing/goes missing from care or from home - is at risk of modern slavery, trafficking or exploitation - is at risk of being radicalised or exploited - is in a family circumstance presenting challenges for the child, such as drug and alcohol misuse, adult mental health issues and domestic abuse - is misusing drugs or alcohol themselves - has returned home to their family from care - is a privately fostered child - 7.4 In order to best support children and families, Brookvale Primary School will participate fully in the Early Intervention/CAF process and will take on the role of Lead Professional where appropriate.
+To support this, Brookvale Primary School will ensure that a member of staff is fully trained to use eCAF. - 7.5 The CAF process is entirely voluntary and informed consent of parents or young person, where they are able to provide consent, is mandatory.
+Brookvale Primary School recognises that should a family not provide consent, this may require a review of the Level of Need as refusal to provide consent may increase the risk to the child and subsequent consultation with iCART (Integrated Contact and Referral Team) would be required. - 7.6 The Early Intervention Locality Teams in Halton develop and maintain strong links to universal services, offer named link workers to key services, offer direct family support and offer support, advice and guidance to professionals.
+They also offer oversight of CAFs to ensure the level of need is correct.
+The locality teams are located in Widnes and Runcorn. - 7.7 Contact should be made with a worker located within the Early Intervention Locality Team or Children's Social Care iCART team or for advice and support around the CAF process and for help to identify the most appropriate support services for a family's identified needs.
+If a CAF is already open and risks are increasing or the plan is not progressing, to request a step up to social care school should contact iCART.
 The contact number is 0151 907 8305.